MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Invoke-MgParseServicePrincipalSynchronizationJobSchemaExpression.md

 Parse a given string expression into an attributeMappingSource object.
 For more information about expressions, see Writing Expressions for Attribute Mappings in Microsoft Entra ID.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaParseServicePrincipalSynchronizationJobSchemaExpression](/powershell/module/Microsoft.Graph.Beta.Applications/Invoke-MgBetaParseServicePrincipalSynchronizationJobSchemaExpression?view=graph-powershell-beta)

 ## SYNTAX

 ### ParseExpanded (Default)